LinGill21/SpringUdemyMVC/codingScenerio.md

 #InitBinder
 we are going to use init binder to trim white space off an entry and if it is all whitespace we will return null

+# Validation and Regular Expression
+We are going to validate a postal code using regular expression.
+THe user can only enter 5 digits